Affiliate links on Android Authority may earn us a commission. Learn more.

 However, critics at the time noted that a long-term US/China trade war would hurt both countries significantly.
 Because of this, it was assumed that Trump would try to strongarm deals from China that would be advantageous to the US and then be done with it.
 This isn’t how things went, though.

-Even though the trade war is associated very closely with Donald Trump, it is actually one of the few moves he made during his presidency with bipartisan support.
-Current US President Joe Biden has made no efforts to remove the HUAWEI ban or weaken the US/China trade war.
+Even though the trade war is associated very closely with Donald Trump, it is actually one of the few political moves he’s made with bipartisan support.
+President Joe Biden, who entered the White House in 2020 after the HUAWEI ban took effect, has made no efforts to remove the ban or weaken the US/China trade war.
 Members of his staff and the people he appointed have also signaled support for continuing the ban.

 The HUAWEI ban begins on May 15, 2019